 - 6.1 As is apparent from the regular 'Treasury Transactions' reports, the City Council continues to be a frequent investor in the short-term money market and the interest earned from these transactions makes a valuable contribution to the overall level of the Council's revenue budget.
-Investments are placed only with the institutions that fall within the guidelines of the Council's approved Investment Strategy and a full schedule of investments at 31 March 2021 is set out in Appendix B3. - 6.2 The total at that date (£14.289m) can be compared with an average figure in 2020/21 of over £23.884m and a peak amount of over £34.403m.
-The closing balance in 2019/20 was £30.403m (due to receipt of COVID related grants). - 6.3 The Investment Strategy for 2020/21 embraced a mixture of longer-term investments and monies lent out for shorter periods to meet anticipated cash flow needs e.g. grant and precept payment dates.
-There were no changes made to counter party limits in 2020/21. - Investment income in 2020/21 at £236,918 was below the original estimate of £265,200.
-Actual investment rates obtained from banks and building society investments in 2020/21 were generally below expectations when the budget was set.
-The average yield on the Council's investments held including the property fund in 2020/21 was 1.15%.
-This is still a favourable return considering the position of bank base rates and compares well against other local authorities.
-This performance was assisted by a significant proportion of investments being placed for longer terms of up to a year and the use of deposit accounts for shorter dated cash requirements. - At 31 March the investment in the CCLA Property Fund was yielding a return of 4.30%.
-Dividends received in 2020/21 totalled £144,536.59.
-The investment has also grown in capital value since the investment was placed in July 2014 from £2,836,893 (after entry costs of £163,107) to £3,289,358 (an increase of £476,465).
-The capital value for 2020/21 decreased by £23,637.
+Investments are placed only with the institutions that fall within the guidelines of the Council's approved Investment Strategy and a full schedule of investments at 31 March 2022 is set out in Appendix B3. - 6.2 The total at that date (£25.866m) can be compared with an average figure in 2021/22 of over £25.307m and a peak amount of over £31.518m.
+The closing balance in 2020/21 was £14.289m. - 6.3 The Investment Strategy for 2021/22 embraced a mixture of longer-term investments and monies lent out for shorter periods to meet anticipated cash flow needs e.g., grant and precept payment dates.
+There were no changes made to counter party limits in 2021/22. - 6.4 Investment income in 2021/22 at £186,535 was above the original estimate of £166,800.
+Actual investment rates obtained from banks and building society investments in 2021/22 were generally around those expected when the budget was set.
+Increased cash balances due to large upfront funding payments (e.g., sustainable warmth project) helped to increase the overall investment return for the year.
+The average yield on the Council's investments held including the property fund in 2021/22 was 0.82%.
+This is a favourable return considering the position of bank base rates during the year and compares well against other local authorities. - 6.5 At 31 March the investment in the CCLA Property Fund was yielding a return of 3.25%.
+Dividends received in 2021/22 totalled £127,825.99.
+The investment has also grown in capital value since the investment was placed in July 2014 from £2,836,893 (after entry costs of £163,107) to £3,866,729 (an increase of £1,029,836).
+The capital value for 2021/22 increased by £577,371.
 The overall increase in value offsets the initial entry costs but is still subject to fluctuations in the overall performance of the fund.
-However, the fund is continuing to grow with more local authorities taking the decision to invest.

-7 INVESTMENT STRATEGY 2021/22
+7 INVESTMENT STRATEGY 2022/23

-7.1 The Investment Strategy must be agreed before the start of each financial year and the 2021/22 Strategy was approved by Council on 2 February 2021.
+7.1 The Investment Strategy must be agreed before the start of each financial year and the 2022/23 Strategy was approved by Council on 1 February 2022.
 While the principles of the Strategy remain fundamentally sound, any amendments to the current schedule of investments, if agreed by the Executive, must be approved by Council.